Computing

 All Computing lessons are delivered in line with our principles of teaching and learning which are the same for all subjects.
 These are the principles that we believe underpin truly great teaching and learning.
 You can read about how these are applied to Computing lessons below.
 The Implementation guide also provides the curriculum map which tells you which units of work are taught in which terms of which year group.

-birkbeck primary school computing implementation guide docx.pdf
+implementation guide computing docx.pdf

 Assessment